Robn88/football-signup-site/README.md

 ### Index Page

-- The index page, when not logged in, appears as below, with all events visible.
+- The index page, when not logged in, appears as below, with all events visible, in order of soonest to furthest away.
 The navbar contains links for Home, to Register, and to Login:

 ![index page when user not logged in](assets/readme/features/index_page_not_logged_in.png)